Liouvillian skin effects in two-dimensional electron systems at finite temperatures: The Liouvillian under the mean-field approximation

-We provide details on the properties of the mean-field approximation described in the main text.
-In particular, we show that: (i) the complete positivity and trace preservation (CPTP) of the Liouvillian are maintained under the approximation; (ii) the steady state remains the same Gibbs distribution due to the detailed balance condition; and (iii) the particle number is effectively conserved, as confirmed by numerical simulations.
+We show the Liouvillian under the mean-field approximation possesses the following properties: (i) the CPTP of the Liouvillian are preserved under the approximation; (ii) the steady state remains the same Gibbs distribution as that of the original Liouvillian due to the detailed balance condition; and (iii) the particle number is effectively conserved, as confirmed by numerical simulations.

-We begin by demonstrating that the Liouvillian takes the GKSL form under the mean-field approximation, which guarantees its complete positivity and trace preservation (CPTP).
+We begin by showing that (i) the CPTP of the Liouvillian is preserved under the mean-field approximation.
 We consider the specific jump operator

 whose contribution to the dissipator in the GKSL equation is given by:

 Applying the mean-field approximation, we obtain

 Using Eq.~\eqref{Equation:KB}, the operators are expressed in tensor-product form: